Intensive Treatment Programs

 Along with advanced medical specialty care, Operation Mend is distinguished by its focus on including the warriors’ family in care and providing comprehensive case management, coordination and social support that helps eliminate barriers to treatment.

 In 2015, UCLA Operation Mend joined the Wounded Warrior Project (WWP) and three partner medical centers as founding members of WWP's Warrior Care Network.
 In January 2016, as part of this partnership, UCLA Health and Operation Mend launched an intensive, structured treatment program for service members, veterans who have suffered service-related traumatic brain injury (TBI) or posttraumatic stress disorder (PTSD).
 The four-week program begins with two weeks on the UCLA campus and is designed for warriors who require more than regular outpatient care as part of their treatment plan.
-The intensive treatment program is a cohort model, and can include veteran only cohorts, veteran and caregiver cohorts or a mix of both.
+The psychological care program is a cohort model, and can include veteran only cohorts, veteran and caregiver cohorts or a mix of both.

 Prior to referral into the program, potential participants will spend four-to-six days at UCLA consulting with a multidisciplinary team of TBI and PTSD specialists to ensure the intensive program is the most appropriate treatment option.